-Transparency is fundamental for the accountability of independent central banks.
-Inasmuch as they have been given greater independence, transparency in these institutions is considered as a mechanism to provide society with the ability to evaluate if a central bank's actions are consistent with its constitutional or legal mandate.
-Also, it is well known that greater transparency in the formulation and implementation of monetary policy strengthens the credibility of the central bank, improves the efficiency of its policies, and contributes to the better operation of markets.
+Transparency is a key element in the accountability processes of independent central banks.
+Because they have been given greater independence, transparency of these institutions is seen as a mechanism which provides society with the ability to assess if the actions taken by central banks are consistent with their constitutional mandate.
+Additionally, greater transparency in the formulation and implementation of monetary policy strengthens the credibility of a central bank, improves the efficiency of its policies, and contributes to better market operations.

-Banco de la República, which has technical, administrative, and budgetary independence granted by the Constitution of 1991.
+Banco de la República, the Central Bank of Colombia, has technical, administrative, and budgetary independence granted by the Constitution of 1991.
 In accordance with the principles of accountability, it makes enormous efforts to be transparent and to communicate the strategies, policy decisions, and other relevant issues of its mandate in a clear, effective, and timely manner.
-These efforts take place in all aspects of the Bank's operation, including those related to monetary policy as well as those linked to its cultural action, administration of international reserves, production of banknotes and coins, procedures for access to liquidity including emergency liquidity, the Bank’s work as a fiscal agent of the government, and its role as a promoter of optimal operation of the payment systems in the country.
+These efforts take place in all aspects of the Bank's operation, ranging from those related to monetary policy to those involving cultural activities, the administration of international reserves, the production of banknotes and coins, the procedures for liquidity access (including emergency liquidity supply); the Bank’s duties as the government’s fiscal agent, and its role as promoter of the smooth operation of payment systems in the country.

-The transparency mechanisms related to the design and implementation of the monetary, exchange and credit policy, which is a fundamental role of the Central Bank, encompass the actions described below:
+Transparency mechanisms related to the design and execution of the monetary, exchange, and credit policy—one of the main roles of the Central Bank—schematically include the actions described below:

-Every month, the Board of Directors of the Central Bank analyzes the following information in light of the Inflation Report:
+Every month, the Board of Directors of the Central Bank analyzes the following groups of information within the framework of the latest Inflation Report:

-Specifically, the Inflation Report has the following objectives: (i) to inform the public the vision of the Board of Directors and of the Deputy Technical Governor of the Central Bank on recent developments and expected inflation, and the determining factors for the short and medium-term; (ii) to explain the implications of these factors for monetary policy within the framework of the inflation target; (iii) to explain the context and the analyses which underpinned monetary policy decisions during the quarter; and (iv) to provide information that contributes to the formation of economic agents' expectations regarding the future path of inflation and economic growth.
-In the Inflation Report, the Bank's technical staff analyzes the economy and the inflationary situation and its forecasts in the medium and long term.
-Based on it, the staff advices the Board of Directors on the monetary policy stance.
+Specifically, the Inflation Reports have the following objectives: (i) to communicate to the public the vision of the Office of the Deputy Technical Governor of the Bank regarding recent developments of inflation and inflation expectations and the short-to-medium term drivers; (ii) to explain the implications of these factors for the management of monetary policy within the inflation target strategy; (iii) to explain the context and the analyses which underpinned monetary policy decisions during the quarter; and (iv) to provide information that contributes to the formation of expectations by economic agents about the future path of inflation and output growth.
+In the Inflation Report, the Bank's technical staff analyzes the economy and the inflationary situation and its prospects in the medium and long term based on which it provides recommendations to the Board of Directors on the monetary policy stance.

-The Governor presents the Report in a free-entrance event, highlighting its most important sections.
-The presentation is broadcast live on the institutional channel (channel 9 on national television) and through the Bank’s virtual channel.
-As with the videos of the press conferences, the most recent are available for consultation by demand on our Website.
+The Governor delivers a presentation of the Inflation Report, with free entry, where he highlights the most important sections of the report.
+The event is broadcast live on the institutional channel (channel 9 on national television) and through the Bank’s virtual channel.
+As with the videos of the press conferences, the most recent videos of this presentation are available on our Website.

-En los The Reports of the Board of Directors to the Congress of the Republic present the assessment of the macro -economic outcomes observed, including careful analyses of the different shocks experienced by the economy.
-It explains the reasons why there might be a deviation from the inflation target, if it actually occurred; also, it presents the insights of the Central Bank as to where the economy is headed in the near future.
-Besides, these reports explain the rationale of the decisions on the monetary, exchange and credit policy made by the Board of Directors.
+The Reports of the Board of Directors to the Congress of the Republic include an assessment of the macroeconomic outcomes observed, including careful analyses of the various shocks to the economy.
+The reasons why there might have been a deviation from the inflation target, if it is the case, are explained in the Report.
+Also, a vision as to where the Bank considers that the economy is directed in the near future is presented.
+In addition, these reports contain an explanation of the rationale behind the monetary, exchange rate, and credit policy decisions made by the Board of Directors.
 It also describes the level of the country’s foreign reserves and the financial situation of the Central Bank.

 The topics covered in the Report are:

-In other words, the public as well as local and international markets are provided with all relevant information on the monetary policy decision-making process (the "inflation targeting strategy"), the assessment, and the rationale of policy decisions, as well as of the procedures followed.
-Additionally, an effort is made so that this information is understandable and timely.
-Thus, the Bank complements its constitutional and legal obligation to submit to the Congress of the Republic a report on its management twice a year, in virtue of the Central Bank's independence.
-The purpose of this is to guide the public’s expectations regarding monetary policy, contributing to its efficiency and reducing unnecessary volatility in the markets.
+In other words, the public as well as local and international markets are provided with all the relevant information about the monetary policy decision-making process (the "inflation targeting strategy"), the assessment and the rationale behind policy decisions, as well as the procedures followed.
+In addition, all efforts are made for this information to be understandable and timely.
+Thus, the Bank complements its constitutional and legal obligation to submit to the Congress of the Republic, twice a year, a report on its management as a counterpart to its independence, and with the purpose of guiding the public’s expectations regarding the management of monetary policy, which contributes to its efficiency and reduces unnecessary volatility in the markets.